Git LFS

 file in the repository.

-If you're not familiar with the role of the .gitattributes
+If you're unsure about the role of the .gitattributes

 file, refer to this document.